DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-03-27-application-layout-changes.md

 ### Layout of criminal convictions and professional misconduct

 Previously this section was labelled [Safeguarding](/manage-teacher-training-applications/offer-panel#offer-panel-new).
-But research showed that providers didn’t fully understand what it meant.
+But research showed that providers did not fully understand what it meant.

 It was also positioned lower down within the personal statement section in order to avoid unconscious bias against candidates who have disclosed something.
 But research showed it was often missed.